google/exposure-notifications-server/CONTRIBUTING.md

     $ eval $(./scripts/dev init)
     ```

-    **If you close your terminal tab or session, you will need to re-run this
+    **If you close your terminal tab or session, you need to re-run this
     command.**

 1. Create the local development database: